[True story] We tested Beyond's "free dress code" to see just how free it is!

 Even if you are free to wear whatever you want, we will answer your questions about hair color and hands

-Hair color : There are inner colors, light brown hair, and even some employees with bright blue hair.
-Our current conclusion is that "as long as it looks clean, there are no restrictions on color."
+Hair color: We have employees with inner highlights, light brown hair, and even some with vibrant blue hair.
+Our current conclusion is, "As long as it looks clean, there are no restrictions on color."

 Why do we care about "freedom"?